The Amboy Dukes (band)

 The Amboy Dukes were an American rock band formed in 1964 in Chicago, Illinois, and later based in Detroit, Michigan.
 They are best known for their only hit single, "Journey to the Center of the Mind".
 The band's name comes from the title of a novel by Irving Shulman.
 In the UK, the group's records were released under the name of the American Amboy Dukes, because of the existence of a British group with the same name.
 The band went through a number of personnel changes during its active years, the only constant being lead guitarist and composer Ted Nugent.
 The band transitioned to being Nugent's backing band before he discontinued the name in 1975.

-The Amboy Dukes' primary genres were psychedelic rock, acid rock, and hard rock.

 Origins

 Ted Nugent, the nucleus of the Amboy Dukes, was born and raised in Detroit and started performing in 1958 at age 10.
 He played in a group called the Royal High Boys from 1960 to 1962 and later in group named the Lourds, where he first met future Amboy Dukes lead vocalist John Drake.
 Nugent played with the Lourds until his family moved to Illinois, where he founded the Amboy Dukes in the Chicago area in 1964, playing at The Cellar, in the Chicago suburb of Arlington Heights, among other venues.
 They later relocated back to Nugent's hometown of Detroit.
 The members included the following: